How to Get Pregnant Fast: Tips for Trying to Conceive

 Recognize ovulation symptoms

-An app can crunch the numbers and give you likelihoods, but one of the simplest ways to get pregnant is to listen to your body and watch for symptoms of ovulation.
+An app can crunch the numbers and give you likelihoods, but one of the simplest ways to get pregnant is to listen to your body and monitor it for signs and symptoms of ovulation.
 You may have just one or two, or you may have several of the following signs:

 - Light spotting